Thursday, December 24, 2020

 Another position is to defend.
 Defenders can take several approaches.
 Some will make excuses for their beloved leader, explaining why it's somebody else's fault.
 Others will downplay the offense, using the passive voice and saying, "mistakes were made."
 Still other defenders will employ the counter-attack, biting at liberals and secular society like a dog in a corner.

 But, what if, instead of attacking or defending, we simply did an autopsy?
 What if we drew a chalk line around the body, examined the evidence, cut open the remains and tried to determine what caused the downfall?
 There's a way to both respect the body on the one hand, while pulling out the entrails with the other, eager to find the cause without either condemning or defending the man.
-This is the way of love.Wednesday, August 12, 2020
+This is the way of love.Tuesday, August 11, 2020

 It's OK to NOT go back to your church during COVID...or after.